 To make it as an artist or art teacher today, it's not enough to have talent.
 An almost military preparation is needed to withstand the rigorous entrance examinations administered by every reputable art school.

-To pass assessments and gain entrance to these art schools, it's recommended you follow an artistic programme.
+To pass assessments and gain entrance to these art schools, it's recommended you follow an artistic program.

 This experience alone can add value to the profile you establish to advertise private lessons in drawing and painting, artistic techniques, or even tutoring other art school hopefuls for their preparation of applied arts entrance examinations!